wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'Elven ruins doomed',
     'Silver threads bind all the souls at',
-    'Parts of the Old Kingdom used to be situated at', 'A terrible crime was commited at',
+    'Parts of the Old Kingdom used to be situated at', 'A terrible crime was committed at',
     'Most life has left the',
-    'A hunger for death has overcome the aread around', ];
+    'A hunger for death has overcome the area around', ];

  gen_data['cursedchazard'] = [